Polyfolds: A First and Second Look: Road maps for regularization approaches

 { {\bf Small print on corners:} This technique is usually only applied to glue $0$-dimensional components or compact subsets of the fiber product.
-In general, one would have to construct higher gluing maps $\tilde\oplus: (R_0,\infty)^\ell \times \tilde{\times}^{\ell+1} \cM_p \hookrightarrow \cM_p$ to cover the overlap of the basic gluing maps, check smoothness of transition maps, and ensure a cocycle condition.\footnote{ An abstract manifold (without underlying topological space) can be constructed from a tuple of open subsets $U_i\subset\R^n$ by specifying transition maps $\phi_{ij}:U_{ij}\to U_j$ on open subsets $U_{ij}\subset U_i$ that satisfy the cocycle conditions $\phi_{jk}\circ\phi_{ij}=\phi_{ik}$ on appropriate domains.
-An alternative to requiring cocycle conditions is to work with a given compact space $\CM\,\!'$ and construct the gluing maps as embeddings into this.
+More generally, to give a higher dimensional moduli space the structure of a manifold with boundary \emph{and corners} one would have to construct higher gluing maps $\tilde\oplus: (R_0,\infty)^\ell \times \tilde{\times}^{\ell+1} \cM_p \hookrightarrow \cM_p$ which cover the overlap of the basic gluing maps, and one would also need to check smoothness of transition maps and verify a cocycle condition. \footnote { An abstract manifold (without underlying topological space) can be constructed from a tuple of open subsets $U_i\subset\R^n$ by specifying transition maps $\phi_{ij}:U_{ij}\to U_j$ on open subsets $U_{ij}\subset U_i$ that satisfy the cocycle conditions $\phi_{jk}\circ\phi_{ij}=\phi_{ik}$ on appropriate domains.
+Alternatively, rather than require cocycle conditions, one could instead work with a given compact space $\CM\,\!'$ and simply construct the gluing maps as embeddings into this.
 Then cocycle conditions for the transition maps hold automatically.
-Otherwise, this issue is known as constructing ``associative gluing maps''. } } \item {\bf Coherence:} Ensure that the choice of perturbation $p$ can be made ``coherently'', i.e.\ compatible with the gluing map.
-(Hence 2)-4) are interwoven steps, potentially organized by a hierarchy of connected components of $\CM$, such as by the difference in Morse indices of $x_\pm$ for the components $\CM(x_-,x_+)$.)
+Otherwise, this issue is known as constructing ``associative gluing maps.'' } } \item {\bf Coherence:} Ensure that the choice of perturbation $p$ can be made ``coherently''; that is, check that perturbations are compatible with the gluing map.
+Consequently steps 2) - 5) are interwoven, and they are potentially organized by a hierarchy of connected components of $\CM$, such as by the difference in Morse indices of $x_\pm$ for the components $\CM(x_-,x_+)$.

 \item {\bf Compactness:} Check that the complement of the gluing image, $\cM_p \setminus \im\tilde\oplus$, is compact.
 Then construct a compactification of the perturbed moduli space as $\CM_p = \bigl( \cM_p \sqcup (R_0,\infty] \times \cM_p \tilde{\times} \cM_p \bigr) / \tilde\oplus$.
 After choosing a homeomorphism $(R_0,\infty]\cong [0,1)$, this yields a smooth manifold with boundary $\{\infty\}\times\cM_p \tilde{\times} \cM_p$.